Kasmetski/crypto-telegram-bot/README.md

 # crypto-telegram-bot

-Telegram bot to check crypto currencies information
+ Telegram bot for cryptocurrency prices and information.
+ Getting information from CoinMarketCap.
+Written in Go.